axelvaldez/radical-companies/_posts/ownership/2022-08-07-why-you-will-never-give-up-power.markdown

  to found a Venture backed business (<span style="font-size:larger; ">flex</span>) that would IPO shortly (<span style="font-size:x-large; ">flex</span>).
  Any one of these titles puts you in the winner category, a mover and shaker, the people who are locally admired.
 A football star?
 Meh!</p>
  <p>You don&rsquo;t even need to actually be successful.
-Heck, you can fail multiple times and that adds to you bona fides.
+Heck, you can fail multiple times and that adds to your <em>bona fides</em>.
 And that&rsquo;s what makes the exalted CEO.</p>

 <h1>&ldquo;Yes, I am the CEO&ldquo;</h1>
  <p>Imagine the dopamine surge when you&rsquo;re on the phone with a VC, rattle off all the &ldquo;right&rdquo; answers, they look back at you with a barely hidden smile of understanding, and a pleasurable feeling of legitimization washes over you.</p>